I'm a provider

-Laboratory analysis of both stool and urine have been investigated as markers of dysbiosis.
+Laboratory analysis of both stool and urine has been investigated as markers of dysbiosis.
 Reference laboratories specializing in the evaluation of dysbiosis may offer comprehensive testing of various aspects of digestion, absorption, microbiology, and metabolic markers.
-For example, Genova Diagnostics (known as Great Smokies Diagnostic Laboratory until april 2003) offers a “Comprehensive Digestive Stool Analysis 2.0” that evaluates a stool sample for the following components:
+For example, Genova Diagnostics offers a “Comprehensive Digestive Stool Analysis 2.0” that evaluates a stool sample for the following components:

 Note: Intestinal dysbiosis may also be considered a manifestation of idiopathic environmental intolerance (i.e., clinical ecology).
 Idiopathic environmental intolerance is discussed in the Diagnosis and Management of Idiopathic Environmental Intolerance (i.e., clinical ecology) policy.